Getting Started with Calibre

 A majority of speed regressions are preventable using pre-production monitoring.
 With Pull Request Reviews, you’re will see the speed impact of your work before it affects your customers.

-Each review will showcase changes in critical, Core Web Vitals metrics: Largest Contentful Paint, Cumulative Layout Shift and Total Blocking Time.
-It will also highlight the most significant changes in metrics and budgets on a per-page basis.
+Each review will showcase changes to critical Web Vitals metrics: Largest Contentful Paint, Cumulative Layout Shift and Total Blocking Time.
+It will also highlight changes in assets transferred and performance budgets.

 Calibre Pull Request Reviews in GitHub